 A person who has both an alcohol or drug problem and an emotional/psychiatric problem is said to have a dual diagnosis.
 To recover fully, the person needs treatment for both problems

 HOW COMMON IS DUAL DIAGNOSIS?

 Dual diagnosis is more common than you might imagine.
-According to a report published by the Journal of the American Medical Association:
+According to a report published by the Journal of the American pertains to psychiatric care Association:

 Thirty-seven percent of alcohol abusers and fifty-three percent of drug abusers also have at least one serious mental illness.

 Of all people diagnosed as mentally ill, 29 percent abuse either alcohol or drugs.

 WHAT KIND OF MENTAL OR EMOTIONAL PROBLEMS ARE COMMONLY SEEN IN PEOPLE WITH DUAL DIAGNOSIS?

 The following psychiatric problems commonly occur as a dual diagnosis – i.e., in tandem with alcohol or drug dependency.